Aravinda-HWK/Aravinda-HWK/README.md

 <h1 align="center">Hi 👋, I'm H.W.K.Aravinda</h1>
 🌍 I’m currently working at Lanka Software Foundation (LSF) as a Software Engineering Fellow — a non-profit organization that builds open-source, large-scale systems in collaboration with governments and communities.
 LSF has contributed to impactful initiatives across domains such as disaster management, education, elections, and environmental sustainability.

-🇱🇰 At LSF, I’m actively contributing to the development of a modern, secure, collaborative, and scalable email system for Sri Lanka, aimed at improving national digital infrastructure through open-source innovation.
+🇱🇰 At LSF, I’m actively contributing to the development of a modern, secure, collaborative, and scalable email system for Sri Lanka, aimed at improving national digital infrastructure through open-source innovation. testing

 <p align="center">
   <img src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif" alt="Alt Text" width="500" height="300">